rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 This API is useful for many Kiosk Partners who want to save time to Pre Authorize the card prior to calling the Checkin API.
 Make sure the terminalId has the value for your testing as `PD1`

 1. getHotelInterface API will show whether OPI is installed and configured.
 Look for `activeFlag=true`
 2. Pre Authorize card.
-Make sure terminalId value is not changed.
+Make sure the `terminalId` value is not changed.
 After execution, make sure the following values are inserted into Environment variables
 `cardId`
 `approvalCode`
 `vendorTranId`
-Kindly note that there is space after last digit.
+Kindly note that there is space after the last digit.
 Do not include this in your environment.
 3. Check whether PreAuthorization was successful with the fetchAuthorizationHistory API

 ## 18-Fetch Available Hotel Rooms

 Find vacant and inspected rooms so that you can assign one to the reservation.

+Bear in mind that others in the bootcamp will be checking into rooms, so keep trying until you find an empty room.

 Make sure you insert the `RoomNumber` into the environment variable.